 Within these ‘context cubes’, visitors will also find a place where they are able to share their thoughts.
 Visitors can express themselves by putting colorful stickers on a wall, where a ‘cloud of thoughts’ is created that represents the ‘in between’ that the exhibition is trying to make visible.

 The accompanying publication follows the concept of separating images from their context, which results in a unique and surprising book design.
-On the cover, the colors – that were carefully selected for the exhibition and campaign – create a similarity between the visual language of the exhibition and publication as well.
-The publication will be published in Summer 2022.
+On the cover, the colors – that were carefully selected for the exhibition and campaign – create a similarity between the visual language of the exhibition and publication.

 Spatial and graphic design exhibition: Kummer & Herrman